💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

 On Apr.
 25, 1965, the nation’s eyes were drawn to a sit-in staged by three protestors at Dewey’s on 219 S. 17th St., widely considered to be a predecessor that set the tone for the Stonewall uprising in Greenwich Village.

-Dewey’s Rittenhouse location, on the other hand, was denying service and being discriminatory, referring specifically to “homosexuals,” “masculine women,” “feminine men” and “persons wearing non-conformist clothing.”
+Dewey’s Rittenhouse location, on the other hand, would deny service, discriminating against “homosexuals,” “masculine women,” “feminine men” and “persons wearing non-conformist clothing.”

-It is estimated that around 150 protestors who “fit’ into that category were booted out the door of the shop that fateful April day.
-All but three decided to stay put at the Dewey’s (and sit-in) in protest, and as a result, were promptly arrested.
+It is estimated that around 150 protestors who “fit” into that category were booted out the door of the shop that spring day.
+All but three decided to stay put in protest.
+They were arrested.

-The Janus Society distributed 1,500 leaflets to rile up folks for another sit-in to take place on May 2, 1965.
+In response, the Janus Society distributed 1,500 leaflets advertising another sit-in to take place on May 2 of that year.
 This time, protestors were successful.
 The management of Dewey’s at Rittenhouse agreed to halt their discriminatory practices.

-In 1968, Police Commissioner Frank Lazarro Rizzo ordered raids on LGBT bars (and on anybody he deemed “undesirable”), leading many to be verbally and physically abused by officers, and for quintessential bars — like iconic lesbian hangout Rusty’s — to later get permanently shut down.
+In 1968, then-Police Commissioner Frank Rizzo ordered raids on gay bars (and on anybody he deemed “undesirable”), leading many to be verbally and physically abused by officers.
+Some quintessential bars — like iconic lesbian hangout Rusty’s — were later permanently shut down.

 1970s: A community coalesces

-The first gay pride demonstration in the city took place on Jun.
+The first gay pride demonstration in Philadelphia took place Jun.
 11, 1972, with over 10,000 people marching loudly and proudly from Center City to Old City.

 As early as 1981, the Philadelphia Physicians for Human Rights organization was meeting with the Philadelphia Health Dept. to discuss the creeping rise of “Kaposi’s Sarcoma and Opportunistic Infections” afflicting gay men, a disease that would later be termed Acquired Immune Deficiency Syndrome.

-In Aug.
-1982, Philadelphia City Council passed Bill 1358 (Fair Practice’s Ordinance) with overwhelming support, amending the city’s anti-discrimination policy with a sexual orientation clause.
-The bill became law shortly after on Sep.
-9, 1982.
+In August 1982, Philadelphia City Council passed Bill 1358 (Fair Practice’s Ordinance) with overwhelming support, amending the city’s anti-discrimination policy with a sexual orientation clause.
+The bill became law shortly after.

 Frustration with the allocation of local funding for HIV/AIDS treatment and with cases of AIDS discrimination prompted the formation of numerous organizations and centers dedicated to spreading awareness, eliminating stigma and finding a cure for those afflicted.
 Some of these included ActionAIDS (now Action Wellness), ACT UP Philadelphia, the AIDS Law Project of Pennsylvania, Bebashi and Philadelphia FIGHT.